-Our school community will ignite the ability in all to 'Love, Laugh and Learn', recognising the extraordinary and wondrous in everything and in everyone.
-Our rich, varied and creative curriculum, together with our core Christian values, will empower all to flourish emotionally, socially, spiritually and academically, confidently knowing that 'all things are possible with God' (Matt 19:26).
+We will ignite the ability in all to 'Love, Laugh and Learn', recognising the extraordinary and wondrous in everything and in everyone.
+Our rich, varied and creative curriculum, together with our Christian values, will empower all to flourish following Jesus's promise 'I have come to give life and life in all its fullness.'
+(John 10:10)